 Seeing your child struggling with an injury is unbearable.
-And the fact that the accident happened at school or daycare makes it worst.
-You trusted the teachers and other supervisors to watch over your child's safety, but it is their negligence which led directly to your child's suffering.
+And the fact that the accident happened at school or daycare makes it worse.
+You trusted the teachers and other supervisors to watch over your child's safety, but it was their negligence which led directly to your child's suffering.
 Angry and distressed, you want justice, but you don't know where to start.

 For a free, comprehensive case evaluation, call (212) 986-7353.
 You may also submit an online contact form and we'll get back to you shortly.

 Different Types of School and Daycare Injury Claims in New York

 An injury lawsuit against a school or a daycare can be based on a number of legal grounds.
 Below are the main types of school and daycare injury claim cases and their corresponding duties:

 - Negligent Supervision: Schools and daycare centers must provide adequate supervision when children are turned over to their custody.

 - School Bus Accident: Bus drivers and monitors must ensure students are safe both inside the bus and at bus stops.